nicholas-semenov/digital-portfolio-btec-ict/README.md

    - **Unit 3 & 13 – Digital Portfolio & Website Development:** Covers the design, creation, and review of my digital and website portfolios.
    - **Additional Units:** Considerations for future units like Database Development and Computer Networks.

 ---

-## License

-This project is open-source and free for use, modification, and distribution.

----